-- 1. The Occupational Safety and Health Administration's enforcement jurisdiction over federal entities (departments, agencies, museums, corporations, etc.) is limited to the Executive Branch.
-OSHA may, upon request, provide assistance or consultation to the Legislative and Judicial branches of government, but has no oversight authority over those branches. - 2.
-OSHA's coverage under §1960 of Executive Branch federal civilian employees who are not performing strictly military operations has no geographic limitation and includes federal civilian employees, working in private sector establishments.
-Given that many private sector employees are working overseas, alongside federal employees, any complaints, referrals and reports of fatalities or catastrophic events occurring at federal worksites should be forwarded to OFAP for review. - 3.
+- 1. The Occupational Safety and Health Administration's enforcement jurisdiction over federal entities (departments, agencies, museums, corporations) is limited to the executive branch.
+OSHA can, upon request, provide assistance or consultation to the legislative and judicial branches of government, but has no oversight authority over those branches. - 2.
+OSHA's coverage under §1960 of Executive Branch federal civilian employees who are not performing strictly military operations has no geographic limitation and includes federal civilian employees working in private sector establishments.
+Given that many private sector employees are working overseas, alongside federal employees, any complaints,

+- referrals, and reports of fatalities or catastrophic events occurring at federal worksites should be forwarded to OFAP for review. - 3.
 Table 13-2 lists some of the federal entities that are excluded from OSHA coverage.
-For further clarification regarding the status of a particular federal organization, please contact the Office of Federal Agency Programs.

-B. Military Personnel, Equipment and Operations.
+For further clarification regarding the status of a particular federal organization, contact the Office of Federal Agency Programs. - B. Military Personnel, Equipment, and Operations.

-Within the Executive Branch, uniformed military personnel and uniquely military equipment, systems and operations are completely excluded from OSHA's coverage under §1960.
+Within the Executive Branch, uniformed military personnel and uniquely military equipment, systems, and operations are excluded from OSHA's coverage under §1960.

-- 1. "Uniquely military equipment" includes equipment and systems designed by the Department of Defense that are unique to the national defense mission. - 2.
-Examples of excluded military equipment, systems and operations: - a.
-Military aircraft, ships and submarines; - b.
-Artillery, tanks and tactical vehicles; - c.
-Naval operations and military flight operations and associated research test and development activities; - d.
-Missiles and missile sites; - e.
-Military space systems; and - f.
-Field maneuvers. - 3.
-OSHA retains jurisdiction over workplaces and operations comparable to those of private sector industries, such as:
+- 1. "Uniquely military equipment" includes equipment and systems designed by the Department of Defense that are unique to the national defense mission.

+- 2. Examples of excluded military equipment, systems, and operations:

+- a.
+Military aircraft, ships, and submarines;

+- b.
+Artillery, tanks, and tactical vehicles;

+- c.
+Naval operations, military flight operations, and associated research test and development activities;

+- d.
+Missiles and missile sites;

+- e.
+Military space systems; and

+- f.
+Field maneuvers.

+- 3. OSHA retains jurisdiction over workplaces and operations comparable to those of private sector industries, such as:

+- a.
+Vessel, aircraft, and vehicle repair, overhaul, or modification (except for equipment trials);

+- b.
+Construction;

+- c.
+Medical services;

+- d.
+Civil engineering or public works;

+- e.
+Supply services; and

+- f.
+Office work.